Quantization of the Nonlinear Sigma Model Revisited: Introduction

 In this paper, we apply the manifestly rigorous formulation of perturbative quantum field theory due to K. Costello \cite{Cos} to the treatment of anomalies for the nonlinear sigma model.
 Here, a careful treatment of the inductive cohomological analysis of anomalies, to all orders in perturbation theory, is provided using a heat kernel regulator.
 Using a heat kernel regulator has the advantage that it (i) provides a natural infrared regulator without adding any additional terms in the Lagrangian to introduce a mass; (ii) is robust in that a flat space domain is not required to implement it; (iii) makes locality manifest in the construction of counterterms and the potentially anomalous terms that ensue when trying to establish Ward identities.
-Another advantage is that the proofs underlying the heat kernel analysis are, in the opinion of the author, conceptually simpler than the involved combinatorics of the BPHZ approach to renormalization, the latter appearing to be the foundation for the non-explicit procedures discussed above \cite{Zim, BRS}.

 To describe our results, we need a few preliminaries.
 First, recall that the classical action of the nonlinear sigma model is given by the functional

 of the field $\pi: \R^2 \to X$, where $X$ is a Riemannian manifold with metric $g_{ij}$.
 The Euler-Lagrange equations of $S$ describe harmonic mappings from $\R^2$ into $X$.
 Next, we have to discuss how the the notion of a symmetry is expressed in the nonlinear sigma model.
 We are interested in those symmetries arising from the action of an isometry group and from changes of coordinates (diffeomorphism covariance).
 For both of these, it is much more convenient to work with infinitesimal symmetries.
 In the case of when we have an isometric action of a Lie group $G$, this means replacing the group action with the corresponding action of its Lie algebra $\g$.
 The latter action is more easily handled for the same reason that representations of Lie algebras are easier to handle than representations of Lie groups: one need not worry about whether an element of a Lie algebra can be exponentiated.
 Similarly, when discussing symmetries dealing with changes of coordinates, we work with its proper infinitesimal notion which is best captured in the setting of jet bundles on the target $X$.
 Informally, the jet bundle $\Jet(X)$ is the (infinite-dimensional) bundle over $X$ whose fiber at $p \in X$ consist of germs at $p$ of smooth functions (see Appendix \ref{SecJet}).
 Given a smooth function on $X$, its Taylor expansion in local coordinates about each point $p \in X$ yields a section of $\mr{Jet}(X)$.
 On the other hand, a section of $\Jet(X)$ arises from a smooth function only if the family of Taylor series one obtains arise from a single smooth function.
 More precisely, there is a connection $\nabla: \Jet(X) \to \Omega^1(\Jet(X))$ which is flat, i.e. $\nabla^2 = 0$, and those sections $s$ of the jet bundle which arise from smooth functions are precisely those which are flat: $\nabla s = 0$.
 As a consequence, diffeomorphism covariance is captured infinitesimally as a flatness condition (as will be explained in further detail later on).
 Our analysis in terms of jets is essentially the analysis used in Friedan's classic work on quantizing nonlinear sigma models \cite{Fr}.